aaronwald/vms/terraform/README.md

 Create ```file.json``` at _APIs & Services->Credentials->Create credentials->API Key_

 See [example terraform file](main.tf) for simple deployment that sets up a cluster, firewall, network, service, and deployment.
+The reference example also sets up a separate deployment for a customd docker image.
+This can be edited out.

 ```sh
 export GOOGLE_CLOUD_KEYFILE_JSON=<file.json>